Australia delays promised budget surplus as election looms

 Swan said the Australian dollar had remained stubbornly high despite a steep fall in Australia’s terms of trade over the past year.

-The budget forecasts the tax, originally expected to raise A$13.4 billion over its first four years, will now raise only A$3.3 billion in that time.
+The budget forecasts the tax, originally expected to raise A$13.4 billion over its first four years, will now raise only A$3.3 billion in its first four years.

 The government has also slashed expected revenue from its price on carbon after revising down the expected carbon price from June 2015, when Australia links its trading scheme to the European carbon scheme.